Institut-Malosse/Main/README.md

 Dev content :

-  PyChoice : Lightweight python-based script to make choices in your life.
+  PyChoice : Lightweight python-based script to make choices of which OS you must install to your computer.
+Basically, a roulette script.

   Pysswd : Lightweight python-based password generator. (in dev)